Associate Vice Chancellor for Undergraduate Learning

 Research and Scholarship

-Through cross-disciplinary and cross-genre connections, my work focuses on questions of philosophy, spectrality, cities, technocultures, global noir, the literary, and the 21st century university.
+Through cross-disciplinary and cross-genre connections, my work focuses on questions of philosophy, cities, spectrality, nonmodern networks, literature, global noir, and the 21st century university.
 I am interested in, among a host of other things, cafés, ghosts, streets, money, the irreal, walking, hotel keys, painting, and the enigma of reading.

 Philosophy, Art, and the Specters of Jacques Derrida (Cambria Press 2011)